 West Kowloon, Hong Kong

-The other evening I had aspirations of heading down to the waterfront to take/make some images of Hong Kong’s fabulous/famous night time skyline.
+The other evening I had aspirations of heading down to the waterfront in West Kowloon to take/make some images of Hong Kong’s fabulous/famous night time skyline.

 Yes, I had aspirations.
 They were frustrated.
 Frustrated in the sense that I couldn’t find a suitable vantage point let along get anywhere near the waterfront – this from the Kowloon side, more specifically, the West Kowloon side.